bitcoinhodler/glacier/docs/_docs/withdrawal/transaction-construction.md

 This step is important.
 Failing to execute it properly creates a substantial security risk.

   a.
-Put your Cold Storage Information Packets out of sight -- this prevents a smartphone camera from accidentally seeing them.
+Put your <span class="danger">Cold Storage Information Packets</span> out of sight -- this prevents a smartphone camera from accidentally seeing them.
   b.
-Delete all text from the Quarantined Scratchpad on the Q1 and Q2 computers.
+Delete all text from the Quarantined Scratchpad on the **Q1 and Q2 computers**.
   c.
 On the Q1 computer:
     i.
-Copy-paste the raw signed transaction from the terminal window to the Quarantined Scratchpad.
+Copy-paste the <span class="warning">raw signed transaction</span> from the terminal window to the Quarantined Scratchpad.
     ii.
-Enable line wrapping so the entire raw signed transaction can be seen.
+Enable line wrapping so the entire <span class="warning">raw signed transaction</span> can be seen.
       1. With the Quarantined Scratchpad window active, go to the menu bar at the top of the screen.
       2. Select Edit.
       3. Select Preferences.
       4. Select the View tab.
       5. Uncheck “Do not split words over two lines”.
   d.
-Clear the terminal windows on the Q1 and Q2 computers. $ clear
+Clear the terminal windows on the **Q1 and Q2** computers. $ clear
 5. Extract the signed transaction from the quarantined environment.
   a.
 QR reader setup
     i.
 Remove a smartphone from the Faraday bag and turn it on.